DoNovae/nuttx/Documentation/platforms/risc-v/esp32c6/index.rst

 DMA              No
 ECC              No
 eFuse            No
-GPIO             Yes
+GPIO             No
 HMAC             No
 I2C              No
 I2S              No
 Int.
 Temp.
 No
 LED              No
-LED_PWM          Yes
+LED_PWM          No
 MCPWM            No
 Pulse Counter    No
 RMT              No
 RNG              No
 RSA              No
-RTC              Yes
+RTC              No
 SD/MMC           No
 SDIO             No
 SHA              No
 SPI              No
 SPIFLASH         No
-Timers           Yes
+Timers           No
 UART             Yes
 Watchdog         Yes
 Wifi             No